Yemolai/storybook-quasar/README.md

 # Quasar App (storybook-quasar)

-A Quasar Framework app
+A Quasar Framework example app to demonstrate Storybook integration.

+[This Dev.to article](https://dev.to/yemolai/using-storybook-with-quasar-3090) explains how to integrate it.

-## Install the dependencies
+## Install the dependencies (user yarn and don't ignore the lock, that's for safety hehe)
 ```bash
 yarn
 ```